-- 1. Select Save Project from the File menu or press Ctrl+S on your keyboard. - 2.
+- 1. Select Save Project from the File menu or pres #+S on your keyboard. - 2.
 Name your project.
-All projects are stored in the "\My Videos\Movavi Video Editor\Projects" subfolder in your user folder. - 3.
+All projects are stored in the "/Movies/Movavi Video Editor/Projects" subfolder in your user folder. - 3.
 Click Save.

 You can later open the project file and continue working on it.
 To avoid losing your editing progress, be sure to occasionally save your project.
-To save a project, click Save Project in the File menu or press Ctrl+S on your keyboard.
+To save a project, click Save Project in the File menu.

-Your project will be saved to your computer as an \.mepx file.
+Your project will be saved to your computer as an .mepx file.
 You can open it later to continue editing your video.